 Too much stress, not enough recovery and you put yourself in a prime position for injury, illness or worse, burnout!

 I’ve found mediation and personal development great ways to improve my tolerance to life stress.

-The stress of illness on the body in conjunction with certain medication can cause blood glucose levels to rise, making blood glucose levels difficult to manage in people with type 1 diabetes.
+The stress of illness on the body in conjunction with certain medication can cause blood glucose levels to rise, making them difficult to manage in people with type 1 diabetes.

-High blood sugar levels weaken the immune system, while diabetes-related health complications, such as nerve damage and reduced blood flow to the extremities, increase the body’s vulnerability to infection.
-As result, making the illness and infections worse.
+High blood sugar levels weaken the immune system, while diabetes-related health complications, such as nerve damage and reduced blood flow to the extremities, increase the body’s vulnerability to infection, resulting in the illness and infections getting worse.